NeuroTechX/ntx_slack_archive/devices.md

  >harris Hey, I build a C framework that does exactly that.
 It's a bit old and I haven't touched it in a while, but last time I checked it works well.
 Try to follow these steps: <https://github.com/AtlantsEmbedded/IntelliPi/wiki/Compiling-and-running-IntelliPi-on-Linux-x86-x64-(and-Raspbian)>

+11/1/2017 8:47 PM

+ **sydneyneurotechx** :

+ >Might I suggest taking some screen caps so that we can see what errors you are getting?
+If you run muse-io via  a TCP connection, does it connect to the device?